James Stephanie Sterling: Wrestling

 Sterling wrestles under the name Commander Sterling.
 Sterling initially became involved in wrestling as a joke, appearing as a character called Sterdust, parodying Cody Rhodes' character Stardust, later appearing as a heel manager, before taking up wrestling herself, also as a heel.
 She has wrestled for promotions including Pro Wrestling EGO, Ryse Wrestling, BadBoys Wrestling (BBW), and the PolyAm Cult Party.
-She co-founded and runs wrestling promotion Spectrum Wrestling.

 Voice actor and video game writer

 Sterling joined the writing team for Vampire Survivors in 2022, writing the game bestiary.
-She has also provided voices for Jazzpunk, We Happy Few, 2064: Read Only Memories, Volume, The Charnel House Trilogy, Lorelai and Oddworld: Soulstorm.
+She has also provided voices for Jazzpunk, We Happy Few, 2064: Read Only Memories, Volume, The Charnel House Trilogy, Lorelai, Mewgenics, and Oddworld: Soulstorm.

 Reception

 In 2011 Sterling was featured in a list of "the 25 raddest game journalists to follow on Twitter" by Complex.
 She has developed into a controversial figure in the world of video game journalism, particularly for her criticisms of industry practices and focus on consumer protection.
 Fans of some highly anticipated games, including No Man's Sky and The Legend of Zelda: Breath of the Wild, have launched DDoS attacks against Sterling's website following reviews that were believed to be insufficiently positive.

 Sterling's views on art games have been criticized by Spelunky creator Derek Yu.
 In 2014, Yu compared Sterling's view to that of art critic Louis Leroy writing in 1874 of a Claude Monet painting which Leroy criticized for being unfinished, while the style of painting would later become a major art style.